 If you already have a KitchenAid or stand mixer then the best one to buy on a budget is the flour milling attachment which you can find on Mockmill here.

-But the stand alone Mockmill 100 is also excellent value.
+But the stand alone Komo Mio is also excellent value.
 It produces stone ground finely milled flour which is great for bread baking.

 The cheaper price point means it mills at a slower speed, and can carry a smaller amount of grain at a time than as the one I mentioned as my top pick, but it produces the same quality of flour as the premium one that I purchased.

 Best Value Impact Mill

 My personal opinion is that there is little incentive to buy an impact mill.
 Although it may cost less than a burr grinder, it won’t grind to an ultra fine flour.

 But if you are on the lookout for an impact mill, then I would recommend going with a reputable brand such as Wondermill.
-(Here’s a link to one at Pleasant Hill Grain; a site dedicated to artisan bread making equipment!).
+(Here’s a link to the electric Wondermill grinder at Pleasant Hill Grain; a site dedicated to artisan bread making equipment!).

 Best Manual/Hybrid Grain Mill (Also Good for Wet/Oily Grains!)

 There are limited options for wet or oily grains because you can only use burr plates that are made of steel, which is less commonly available.
 But the Country Living Grain mill is by far the best mill you can buy for wet/oily grains.

 It’s a super durable mill from a really reputable and long running brand.
 It’s also one of the few manual grain mills that grind wheat to a super fine texture (which is rare with manual grain mills!)